 The truth is, not likely you're growing a super-colony of turkey-borne bacteria, and even if you were, you'd probably kill them when you very safely roast your turkey, BUT I am so paranoid about poisoning, and you know killing my own family like some epic netflix series finale, that I threw the entire turkey into the trash and we won't even talk about what we actually had for Thanksgiving that year.

-Needless to say, if your turkey is frozen, plan ahead for the defrosting the turkey safely in the lowest part of your refrigerator, and to play it even safer, plan to have it fully defrosted a day in advance.
-If you are brining your turkey, you need to keep that in mind and might have to add time to your turkey prep schedule.
-Dry-brining the Zuni Cafe-style turkey takes three days (see "J" below), though the recipe adapter, Russ Parsons has tested the brine on a frozen turkey, and apparently you can brine the bird WHILE it is defrosting in the refrigerator.
+- Dry-brining the Zuni Café-style turkey takes three days (see "J" below), though the recipe adapter, Russ Parsons has tested the brine on a frozen turkey, and apparently you can brine the bird WHILE it is defrosting in the refrigerator.
 Praise the mother fucking lard.

-E is for Thanksgiving ENTERTAINMENT
+Otherwise, E is for Entertainment.

 Start putting together a playlist now.
 My family doesn't let me play anything except Christmas carols all day, but for all those hours I am gleefully alone in the kitchen zone washing, prepping, and cooking ahead of time, I play Sadé, Led Zeppelin, Michael Bublé, and WuTang.